metacosm/booster-common/README.md

 ## `for-all-boosters`

-A script that operates on all boosters matching the `spring-boot-*-booster` pattern
+A script that operates on all boosters under the `snowdrop` organization that have the `booster` topic attached to them

 Run `for-all-boosters.sh -h` for an overview of what the script can do and how to use it.